Cacao-Agroforestry

 Picture

-Agriculture in tropical countries including Belize continues to expand at an alarming rate.
-Along with this increase in agricultural production is the challenge of conserving biodiversity and preserving the ecosystem services provided by tropical forests.
+Unsustainable cacao production in tropical countries including Belize continues to expand at an alarming rate.
+Along with this increase in production is the challenge of conserving the very same ecosystems which are being replaced with monoculture crops.

 The Focus